A complete guide to Edexcel A-Level Business

 A-LevelBusinessSubject Guides13 min readBy Amadeus Carnegie

 Edexcel A-Level Business (specification 9BS0) is structured around four themes that take you from setting up a small enterprise to running a global business.
-It is one of the most popular A-Levels in the country and is a strong choice for students aiming at business, management, economics or finance degrees.
+It is one of the more popular A-Levels in the country and is a strong choice for students aiming at business, management, economics or finance degrees.

 This guide covers everything you need to know to walk into the exam confident: How the three papers work, what each theme covers, how the quantitative content is assessed, and the revision techniques that work best for Edexcel A-Level Business.